Can Menopause Cause a Metallic Taste in the Mouth? Let’s Find Out!

 Check Your Medicine Cabinet

-If you suspect one of your medications is causing metallic taste in your mouth, check the list of side effects on the paper insert or speak to your doctor.
+If you suspect one of your medications is causing dysgeusia, check the list of side effects on the paper insert or speak to your doctor.
 They may be able to change your prescription.

 Assess Your Vitamin Intake

-Zinc deficiency is one possible cause of metallic taste in the mouth.
+Zinc deficiency is one possible cause of an unpleasant taste in the mouth.
 So, you may want to try supplementing with zinc to see if this helps.

 That being said, zinc and other vitamin supplements can sometimes cause a metallic taste.
 Normally, the taste is fleeting and will disappear after drinking a glass of water.
 However, if the taste persists, check your dosage.